 - Cook for a further 2 hours, this time wrapped in foil

 As opposed to a charcoal grill, a gas grill is ideal for fast cooking.
 So, you will definitely be working with high temperatures here.
-But as the case with a charcoal grill, a steady temperature of 225°F (107°C) will ensure your ribs cook for a period of 6 hours or so.
+But as is the case with a charcoal grill, a steady heat of 225°F (107°C) will ensure your ribs cook for a period of 6 hours or so.

 Needless to say, the temperature will also be impacted by various factors such as whether the ribs are wrapped in a foil or not.